Pleasant Hill bus tragedy: Tragedy

 Miller's body was found on Saturday, March 28, 1931, frozen, 3.5 mi away from the school bus.
 His hands were bloody from using a barbed wire fence to find help.

 Aftermath

 The students all went to Maxwell Hospital in Lamar, and recovered, though none of them made it to the funeral, which was on March 31, 1931.
 The tragedy became national news, and Bryan Untiedt was invited to the White House.
 The survivors suffered psychologically, and some never talked about it.

 The tragedy did cause reform in school buses and schools, such as adding two-way radios to all buses, and Colorado mandated all schools have a telephone.
 A marker is located in the Holly Cemetery in Holly, Colorado.
+In addition, a memorial, called the Pleasant Hill Memorial, is located alongside Kiowa County Road 78.
+The north-south road connects Towner and Holly, and the memorial is on the road's west side about ten miles north of Holly.